dnp-grenoble/simpson/README.md

 The file brS3_CC.in simulates the DQ buildup in the same spin system but with bracketed S3 as reported in the paper G. Teymoori et al. Journal of Magnetic Resonance 261 (2015) 205–220.
 The scaling and faster build up of bracketed version is evident from the figure S3vsbrS3_scaling.png.

+The file c14_3spin_relayed_transfer.in simulates how much leakage or transfer you can get when you have a third spin involved.
+For this the file simulates the polarisation transfer profile as reported in the publication Brinkmann, Andreas, M Edén, and M H Levitt.
+‘Synchronous Helical Pulse Sequences in Magic-Angle Spinning Nuclear Magnetic Resonance: Double Quantum Recoupling of Multiple-Spin Systems’.
+The Journal of Chemical Physics 112, no. 19 (2000): 8539–54.

 ### RESPDOR

 There are two variants of RESPDOR in the repository.